gabeluci/gabeluci.github.io/_posts/2019-07-25-nt-security-descriptors.md

 ### The code

 Here is the code all together.
-I assume you already have a `DirectoryEntry` object called `user` and you have added a COM reference to "Active DS Type Library" to your project.
+This assumes you already have a `DirectoryEntry` object called `user` and you have added a COM reference to "Active DS Type Library" to your project.

 ```c#
 var act = (IADsSecurityDescriptor)